 - ensuring Prague College's national and international academic engagement

 - developing the institution as a collegially-managed educational organization

 - maintaining financial and institutional sustainability

-Douglas Hajek has been working in international education for over 22 years, first teaching in Japan and then Prague.
+Douglas Hajek has been working in international education for almost 30 years, first teaching in Japan and then Prague.
 He began managing education in 1991, when he founded a corporate training organization that provided up to one thousand professional education programmes annually for more than twelve years.
 At Prague College, Douglas has taught business management, administration and information systems.